 Study in Blocks That Match Your Academic Rhythm

 For Verbal: vocabulary acquisition is the exception.
-Flashcard review in short bursts (10–15 minutes, twice a day) works well.
-This is where Anki or Gregmat's word list earns its keep.
+Flashcard review in short bursts (10-15 minutes, twice a day) works well.
+This is where Anki or the TDMBA vocab trainer earns its keep.
 You can do this on your phone between classes.

 For Quant: you need focused problem-solving time.
 45-minute sessions minimum.
 Shorter than that and you can't work through multi-step problems at test pace.